auth0/docs/articles/libraries/auth0-android/index.md

 ### Using the Management API (Users)

-The client provides methods to link and unlink users account.
+The client provides methods to link and unlink user accounts.

 Create a new instance by passing the account and the token: